edwestfieldjr/lkq/README.md

 My CS50x final project is a full-stack **M**ongo-**E**xpres-**R**eact-**N**ode ("**MERN**") web application to save and display favorite and inspiring quotations from notable figures.

-### What features will it have?
+### What features does it have?

-A user can sign up for an account, and once logged-in they create a new quotation input the following:
+In this App A user can sign up for an account, and once logged-in they create a new quotation input the following:

 - Quotation or saying
 - Author/person attributed with the quote
 - Keyword "categories/tags" to help sort and display the quotes

-The application saves the quote, author, and tags, to the MongoDB. in addition, the 'getWiki' utility (which employs the [wikijs](https://www.npmjs.com/package/wikijs) Node package) retrieves links to the author's public-domain Wikipedia page and photo.
+The application saves the quote, the author’s name, and tags, to the MongoDB. in addition, the 'getWiki' utility (which employs the [wikijs](https://www.npmjs.com/package/wikijs) Node package) retrieves links to the author's public-domain Wikipedia page and photo (if available, otherwise an a default anonymous avatar and avatar are saved).
 This is used when displaying the quote on screen.

 The quote is displayed with the author info (name, photo, wikipedia link), the keys tags, the user who posted, and a background photo.
 The UX/UI look and feel is made to resemble inspirational posters and greeting cards.

-the mongoose schemas also allow the quotes to be groups and sorted by the author and the keyword tags that ar saved with each quote. the [unspalsh.com](https://unsplash.com/) royalty-free stock photo API also provide background image using the quotes tags as search terms for finding an appropriate/relavant image.
+the mongoose schemas for the quote, author, tags, the user, save the info in separate collections and the api has the ability to serve and sort the content based upon each collection. also allow the quotes to be groups and sorted by the author and the keyword tags that ar saved with each quote. the [unspalsh.com](https://unsplash.com/) royalty-free stock photo API also provide background image using the quotes tags as search terms for finding an appropriate/relavant image.

 The app has full "CRUD" (Create, Read, Update, and Delete) functionality user has the ability to edit and delete the quotes they have posted, and also whether they are publicly visible to anyone with access to the site, or just privately a viewable only to them (There is one administrator account that has access to the while site.)